-The investigation into the infinitely small has resulted in the discovery of 59 new hadrons over the past 10 years by the Large Hadron Collider.
+The investigation into the infinitely small has resulted in the discovery of 59 new hadrons and counting over the past 10 years by the Large Hadron Collider.
 I imagine higher dimensional theories filled with massless particles.
-Finding evidence of such particles could be key to understanding how a Universe with 10, 11, 24, 26, and more dimensions functions.
+Finding evidence of such particles could be key to understanding how a Universe with 10, 11, 24, 26, and more dimensions operates.
 Reality, as it stands external to us, isn’t just mathematical but conceptual.
 Each concept in the four reference circles that define the essence of information could be seen as a whole new dimension.

 Edwin Abbott Abbott, Flatland: A Romance of Many Dimensions